 You are considering a trip to St. Petersburg, Russia in the nearest future, but can’t decide on what places to visit in this marvelous city?
-When planning a vacation to a new country it is highly essential to prioritize the tourist activities, so that you didn’t waste your time.
+When planning a vacation to a new country it is highly essential to make priorities in the tourist activities, so that you didn’t waste your time.
 St. Petersburg is the artistic and cultural capital of the country, and has a lot to share.
-In this article we are offering you to overview top 10 St. Petersburg tourist attractions.
+In this article we are offering you to overview top 10 St Petersburg tourist attractions.

 The first thing on your wish-list will probably become The State Hermitage.
 Being the biggest museum in Russia it houses over 3 million precious exhibits in different spheres of art: paintings, sculptures, applied art, glasswork, porcelain, embroidery, ancient artifacts… The list can go on forever.
 No wonder why it occupies so many buildings: The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds, including the Small Hermitage.
 It is the most well-known gem, located in the heart of St. Petersburg, that attracts thousands of visitors every day.
 Don’t miss a chance and visit The Hermitage without wasting your time in lines.
 With an accredited tour company like Hello Russia Tours you can get a skip-the-line admission to Russia’s finest museum.
 Find more details about our private tour to the Hermitage on our website.